Become a Holistic Health Counselor – Education & Licensure Guide

 How Much Do Holistic Health Counselors Make?

-Holistic health counselors are most often classified as substance abuse, behavioral disorder, and mental health counselors by the Bureau of Labor Statistics (BLS May 2022).
+Holistic health counselors are most often classified as substance abuse, behavioral disorder, and mental health counselors by the Bureau of Labor Statistics (BLS May 2023).
 Data from the BLS shows that substance abuse, behavioral disorder, and mental health counselors earn about the same average annual salary for all occupations nationwide.
-The average annual salary for substance abuse, behavioral disorder, and mental health counselors is $56,230 (BLS May 2022), compared to the national average for all occupations at $61,900 (BLS May 2022).
-Wages for these professionals are the following:
+The average annual salary for substance abuse, behavioral disorder, and mental health counselors is $60,080 (BLS May 2023), compared to the national average for all occupations at $65,470 (BLS May 2023).

 United States